SubrosaDG-dev/SubrosaDG/README.md

 3. Header file checking uses include-what-you-use, which is integrated in cmake.
 During compilation, excess header files are checked.
 Starting from 2023-03-19, there is an rpm package available for [iwyu](https://src.fedoraproject.org/rpms/iwyu) , so manual compilation is no longer required.

-4. Here, the [eigendbg](https://github.com/dmillard/eigengdb) library was used to optimize the display of matrices while debugging eigen using gdb.
+4. Here, the [eigendbg](https://github.com/dmillard/eigengdb) library is used to optimize the display of matrices while debugging eigen using gdb.

 5. The development tools mentioned above are integrated with cmake, and can be run through vscode's cmake plugin by changing the target.